Connected TV Advertising and OTT Advertising Alignment

 Connected TV also relates to content streamed over the internet but only when it’s viewed on a connected TV set, i.e., a smart TV or a TV with a streaming device such as a Roku or Fire Stick.
 Thus, we can consider CTV a subset of OTT.

 There’s also a distinction between OTT platforms and CTV platforms.
 The OTT platforms are the providers of the streaming content, such as Netflix and Amazon Prime, and the CTV platforms are the physical entities of connected TV.
 They’re smart TV, Rokus, Fire Sticks and gaming consoles such as Playstation or Xbox.

 OTT Advertising Platforms

 There are hundreds of OTT platforms, but a few best OTT advertising platforms dominate the market.
-These include Nefliix, Amazon Prime, Hulu, HBO Now and Starzz.
+These include Netflix, Amazon Prime, Hulu, HBO Now and Starz.
 The largest, Netflix, has over 150 million subscribers.

 As big as these numbers are, only about half of the US population uses these services.
 That’s a number that will grow and a market that will become more desirable.